sendgrid/docs/source/API_Reference/Marketing_Emails_API/emails.md

 {% parameters get %}

   {% parameter list Yes 'Must be an existing Recipient List.'
 'The list which you are adding email addresses too.' %}
-  {% parameter get No 'Must be an email address or list of addresses.'
+  {% parameter email No 'Must be an email address or list of addresses.'
 'Optional email addresses to search for in the Recipient List.' %}
 {% endparameters %}

 {% apiexample get GET https://api.sendgrid.com/api/newsletter/lists/email/get list=Test&api_user=your_sendgrid_username&api_key=your_sendgrid_password %}